 PCR assays were performed to confirm the specificity of the designed species-specific primer pairs.
 The specificity was evaluated using 37 Lactobacillus reference strains.
 PCR products were amplified using the following conditions in a thermocycler (Astec, Fukuoka, Japan): 94°C for 10 min, followed by 30 cycles of 94°C for 30 s, 60°C for 30 s, 72°C for 30 s, and 72°C for 5 min.
 The 25 µL reaction mixtures contained 20 ng of template DNA of a Lactobacillus reference strain, 0.5 unit of Taq DNA polymerase (TaKaRa BIO Inc., Tokyo, Japan), and species-specific primer pairs.
 The optimal concentration of each species-specific primer pair obtained from the experiments is shown in Table 1.
 The amplification products were confirmed by electrophoresis on a 2% agarose gel, and the product bands were visualized under a UV transilluminator (Vilber Lourmat, Marne La Vallee, France).

-Development of PCR assays
+Development of real-time PCR assay

-In this study, we developed the PCR assays that allows each primer pair to run independently to cover each full assays using one primer pair in each well and 37 wells.
-The PCR assays were performed on the 7500 Real-Time PCR System (Applied Biosystems, Foster City, CA, USA) using the following conditions: 95°C for 2 min, followed by 30 cycles of 95°C for 5 s and 60°C for 30 s.
+In this study, we developed the real-time PCR assay that allows each primer pair to run independently to cover each full assay using one primer pair in each well and 37 wells.
+The real-time PCR assays were performed on the 7500 Real-Time PCR System (Applied Biosystems, Foster City, CA, USA) using the following conditions: 95°C for 2 min, followed by 30 cycles of 95°C for 5 s and 60°C for 30 s.
 The melting curve data were generated using one cycle of 95°C for 15 s, 60°C for 1 min, 95°C for 30 s, and 60°C for 15 s.
 The amplification mixture with a final volume of 20 µL for real-time PCR assays included 2X LeGene SB-Green Real-Time PCR Master Mix (LeGene Biosciences, San Diego, CA, USA), template DNA, and species-specific primer pairs at optimal concentrations shown in Table 1.
-To evaluate the analytical accuracy of the PCR assays, a standard curve was constructed using serial dilutions (50 to 0.005 ng) of genomic DNA from Lactobacillus reference strains in triplicate.
+To evaluate the analytical accuracy of the real-time PCR assay, a standard curve was constructed using serial dilutions (50 to 0.005 ng) of genomic DNA from Lactobacillus reference strains in triplicate.
 The specificities of the species-specific primer pairs were tested using 20 ng of DNA extracted from 37 Lactobacillus reference strains.
-PCR amplifications of IPC were also confirmed with 37 Lactobacillus reference strains.
-The results of the PCR were confirmed using 7500 Software V2.3 (Applied Biosystems).
+Real-time PCR amplifications of IPC were also confirmed with 37 Lactobacillus reference strains.
+The results of the real-time PCR were confirmed using 7500 Software V2.3 (Applied Biosystems).